History-Aware and Dynamic Client Contribution in Federated Learning: Applications of

-\textbf{Detecting Poisonous Window.} In Figure~\ref{fig:change_point_detection_a}, $ 1 $ out of $ 4 $ clients is dishonest -- the cumulative Shapley value on model loss of the dishonest client diverges from honest clients within the poisonous window (gray area).
-In Figure~\ref{fig:change_point_detection_b}, according to a Bayesian inference based change point detection algorithm~\cite{fearnhead2006exact}, the probability of change point of Shapley values has higher mass within the window -- the average probability mass is $ 0.95 $.
-In addition, increasing the flipping probability from $ 0.5 $ in Figure~\ref{fig:change_point_detection_a} to $ 0.7 $ in Figure~\ref{fig:change_point_detection_b}, the probability mass increases from $ 0.95 $ to $ 0.97 $.
-Finally, increasing both total clients to $ 8 $ and dishonest clients to $ 2 $ in Figure~\ref{fig:change_point_detection_e} decreases the average probability mass to $ 0.82 $, which is still evident of poisonous intention. \textit{Therefore, Shapley values have the potential of being an effective witness of client intention in FL.}
+\paragraph{Detecting Poisonous Window.} In Figure~\ref{fig:change_point_detection_a}, we consider $ 1 $ out of $ 4 $ clients as dishonest, where the cumulative Shapley value on model loss of the dishonest client diverges from honest clients within the poisonous window (gray colored region).
+In Figure~\ref{fig:change_point_detection_b}, we apply a Bayesian inference based change point detection algorithm~\cite{fearnhead2006exact} with the goal of identifying the poisonous window -- the probability of change point of Shapley values has significantly higher mass within the window (average probability mass is $ 0.91 $), showing the potential of applying any threshold-based classifier for the purpose of detection.
+Also, increasing the flipping probability from $ 0.5 $ in Figure~\ref{fig:change_point_detection_a} to $ 0.7 $ in Figure~\ref{fig:change_point_detection_c}, i.e., intensifying the level of dishonestly, the probability mass increases from $ 0.91 $ to $ 0.97 $ -- a greater chance of detection.
+In another dimension, we increase total clients to $ 8 $ and dishonest clients to $ 2 $ in Figure~\ref{fig:change_point_detection_e}, where the change point probability becomes $ 0.82 $, which is still evident of poisonous intention. \textit{All these evidences support our claim that historical client contribution via Shapely value has the potential of being an effective identification of poisonous client intention in FL.}

-\textbf{Separating Honest Clients.} We apply a K-means time-series clustering algorithm~\cite{JMLR:v21:20-091} on the cumulative Shapley values over epochs of all clients and aim to separate honest clients from dishonest ones.
-We hypothesize that majority of the honest clients may be in one cluster due to their uniform data distribution.
-In particular, we measure the Jaccard similarity index~\cite{jaccard1901etude} between the set of honest clients and the set of all clients that are in a cluster containing at least one honest client.
-In Figure~\ref{fig:jaccard_similarity} (left), as we increase the flipping probability, the similarity index increases and eventually reaches to $ 1 $.
-The similarity index is higher for a higher number of clients as we keep the number of dishonest clients fixed to $ 1 $ in Figure~\ref{fig:jaccard_similarity} (left).
-In addition, as we increase the number dishonest clients in Figure~\ref{fig:jaccard_similarity} (right), the similarity index decreases. \emph{Therefore, Shapley value based client contribution assessment demonstrates the potential in separating out honest clients.}
+\paragraph{Separating Honest Clients.} Historical contribution of clients capture their intention during FL training.
+As such, to separate honest clients from dishonest ones, we apply K-means time-series clustering algorithm~\cite{JMLR:v21:20-091} on the cumulative Shapley value of clients.
+Our hypothesis is that majority of the honest clients should be in one cluster due to their uniform data distribution, while placing dishonest clients in separate clusters.
+Subsequently, we measure the Jaccard similarity index~\cite{jaccard1901etude} between the set of honest clients and the set of all clients that are in a cluster containing at least one honest client -- higher similarity (value closer to $ 1 $) implies that all honest clients are plausibly in one cluster and hence a higher separation between honest and dishonest clients.